Winter is just around the corner.

 1. Insulation & Climate

 Insulation is perhaps the most important thing you have to consider.
-Note that dog winter coats with the strongest insulation don’t necessarily mean it’s best for your pup.
+Note that winter dog coats with the strongest insulation don’t necessarily mean it’s best for your pup.
 It depends on the factors that we’ve mentioned earlier.
 And obviously, you would want to consider the climate as well so that it doesn’t get too hot or too cold for your fido, ultimately preventing heat exhaustion, frostbite, and hypothermia.

-For instance, if the area that you live in gets frigid cold in winter, you would want to pick a dog coat like the Hurtta Pet Collection Summit Parka as it has better insulation.
+For instance, if the area that you live in gets frigid cold in winter, you would want to pick a dog coat like the Hurtta Summit Parka as it has better insulation.
 Similarly, for mild winters, choosing the ones made of fleece, like the Gooby Padded Dog Vest, will be enough to keep your canine warm.

 2. Velcro vs. Zipper

-The best dog winter coats with velcro may be a better option as they allow for an adjustable fit and are easier to put on and take off.
+The best dog winter coats with Velcro may be a better option as they allow for an adjustable fit and are easier to put on and take off.
 While zippers are also great, they are less than ideal as they can cause snagging problems.

 3. Size

-And of course, you would want a dog winter coat that fits your four-legged friend so that it will stay on.
+And of course, you would want a winter dog coat that fits your four-legged friend so that it will stay on.
 So, ensure to check the manufacturer’s sizing chart and measure your dog correctly before you purchase.

 4. Leash Hole